timothyjellison/new-homepage/src/pages/posts/a-handful-of-principles.md

 ## Don't make a mess

-Literal and metaphorical.
+Literally.
 For those like myself who are lucky enough to have a work-from-home arrangement during the pandemic, keeping our homes clean is a crucial part of staying sane and happy.
+On a larger scale — reduce, reuse, and recycle.

+And metaphorically.
+Don't hand in 80% complete work.
+Don't let your workspace get disorganized.

-## Read, write, and share your way out of ignorance
+## Read, write, and share your way out of ignorance and fear

-I've only found one reliable way to learn difficult material: read, take notes, and refine your notes into something you can share.
+I've only found one reliable way to learn difficult material: read, take notes, refine your notes into something you can share, and then share.
+It's a virtuous cycle: others' writing becomes your reading, your writing becomes others' reading. *Ad infinitum.*

 ## Take care of your friends